+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 COVID safety storage

-Full vaccination or negative PCR is needed
+• Full vaccination or a negative PCR test is needed

-Before flights helicopters are sanitized
+• Before flights, helicopters are sanitized

-MASKS & sanitizers given
+• MASKS & sanitizers given

-Refund in full in case your travel is cancelled because of COVID-related problems.
+• Refund in full in case your travel is cancelled because of COVID-related problems.

 What is the point of helicopter- flying Everest?